|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 Above Dexa beach is the Cave of the Nymphs where it is said that Odysseus hid his booty, including gold, copper and textiles.
 The last time I visited the cave it was closed to the public.
 However, there was an elderly gentleman who for some Euro lent a flashlight and showed where the cave was.
 I did not enter the cave, but so did my dear wife Camilla.
 She does not do it again.
 The cave was dangerous.

 Do you like to hike; you can walk to the Fountain of Aretousa on south-eastern Ithaca where Odysseus's swineherd Eumaeus gave his pigs water.
 It sure sounds exciting.
+The road to the path leading to Aretousa runs along a ridge in southeastern Ithaca, not far from Vathy.

-ACCOMMODATION IN ITHACA
+ACCOMMODATION ON ITHACA